 The coronavirus crisis has accelerated the digital transformation of all companies and standardisation contributes to its success, harmonising best practices and gathering the consensus of experts in areas such as the Internet of Things (IoT), Big Data, Artificial Intelligence ( IA), Blockchain, cybersecurity, cloud or digital identification systems, among others.

-An illustrative example is UNE´s technical standardisation committee CTN 71 on Digital Enabling Technologies (DET) , chaired by the Secretary of State for Digitization and Artificial Intelligence of the Ministry of Economic Affairs and Digital Transformation.
+An illustrative example is the UNE CTN 71 technical standardization committee on Digital Enabling Technologies, chaired by the Secretary of State for Digitization and Artificial Intelligence of the Ministry of Economic Affairs and Digital Transformation.
 This committee leads key standards in this area.

-Also illustrative are the Specifications UNE 0060 and UNE 0061 which are promoted by the Ministry of Commerce, Industry and Tourism, establishing the requirements for considering an industry as Digital, facilitating the full digitization of Spanish industrial companies.
+Some illustrative examples of this are the UNE 0060 and UNE 0061 Specifications, promoted by the Ministry of Commerce, Industry and Tourism, that establish the requirements for considering an industry as Digital, facilitating the full digitization of Spanish industrial companies.

 Moreover, UNE carries the opinions of the industry's experts in Spain to international and European standardisation forums where the key new standards for digital transformation are developed.
 As the European Commission itself acknowledges, digital transformation and ecological transition policies require the support of standards.